 Decide what you’re going to do with the property

 Don’t go blindly into buying a property just because you can; you should have a clear idea of whether you’re going to live in the property, rent it out or quickly flip it.
 This will allow you to build a clear budget prior to viewing or researching properties and should also prevent you from getting sentimentally attached to something that won’t be suitable.

 Lenders aren’t typically in the business of being homeowners and consequently want repossessed properties sold as quickly as possible so they can have their funds returned.
 Every day the property isn’t sold is lost money to them.
 As a result, the sale of a repossessed property often goes through extremely quickly, so it’s vital you have your funds ready to go, should your offer be accepted.

-Consider getting a pre-approval for a loan to help speed the process up even more.
+Consider getting home loan pre-approval to help speed up the process.

 If a homeowner couldn’t afford their mortgage repayments there’s a good chance they couldn’t afford the upkeep on their property either.
 Be prepared to foot a hefty bill for repairs for the house and upon viewing, inspect every nook and cranny to see what you’re going to be liable for.
 You don’t want repair costs to outweigh the lower price you pay for the property.